elrichardeau/Darkly-CTF-/weak_cookie_handling/Ressources/README.md

 Since the cookie is named "i_am_admin" and its value is "false", we deduce that we need to encrypt "true".
 We replace the value in the cookie and the flag appears:
 **df2eb4ba34ed059a1e3e89ff4dfc13445f104a1a52295214def1c4fb1693a5c3**

+Having a publicly accessible cookie that contains admin information is a major security risk as an attacker could hijack an admin session or use these sensetive details for phising attacks.

 # SOLUTIONS

 Avoid trusting client-side cookies, always validate sensitive data (ex: is_admin) on the server side and store it via a unique session ID rather than storing it in a cookie.